dkackman/covid/README.md

 ## Rationale

 The assumption is that the number of deaths today is a function of the number of cases discovered at some point in the past.
-Using [The COVID Track Project's](https://covidtracking.com/data) data and a simple linear regression, find the best correlation between past cases and deaths.
+Using [The COVID Track Project's](https://covidtracking.com/data) data and a simple linear regression, find the best correlation between past cases and deaths at a future date.

 ## Result